MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/Examples/dotnet35.md

 ## Prepare Media

-When deploying the .NET 3.5 Framework in Widows Server 2016, the `Microsoft-windows-netfx3-ondemand-package.cab` file is required.
-This file can be found under the `sources\sxs\` directory of the Windows Server 2016 media.
+Before creating a .NET 3.5 enabled container image, the .NET 3.5 package needs to be staged for use within a container.
+For this example, the `Microsoft-windows-netfx3-ondemand-package.cab` file will be copied from the Windows Server 2016 media to the container host.

 Create a directory on the container host named `dotnet3.5\source`.